 How do I add or drop a class during the add/drop period, and what are the deadlines?

 It's after the fourth class day of spring or fall, or after the second class day of summer sessions.
 I have already registered during one of the registration access periods, but I want to late add a class before the midterm deadline.
 How do I do that?

 During the 5th-12th class days of spring or fall or 3rd-4th day of summer, any student adding a course in this department must send the advisor an email containing professor consent to late add a course, in addition to stopping by the office in person to late add a course.

 I'm not completely sure, but I think I should drop a class.
 What should I do?

 Talk with your academic advisor first and they will be able to give you the next steps.
-For majors in this department, Q drops are started in COFA student affairs office, DFA 1.103.
+For majors in this department, Q drops are started in the COFA Student Affairs office (DFA 1.103).

 I am sick or have personal circumstances that make it wise to withdraw for the semester.
 What do I do?

 Contact your academic advisor to discuss the process.